opiethehokie/pfp-template/README.md

 Setup:
 * clone this repo and run `npm install`
 * add Ganache to wallet networks
-* import frist three Ganache addresses to wallet for testing (deployer, seller and buyer)
+* import first Ganache addresses to wallet for testing
 * https://infura.io/ account and project
-* get fake ETH for the three users on Rinkeby test network
+* get fake ETH for the test user on the Rinkeby test network

 Development:
 * compile smart contracts: `npx truffle compile`